Verifying your identity on VA.gov

 How to verify your identity on VA.gov

 If you have a Premium My HealtheVet or Premium DS Logon account, you can use your existing account to sign in.
-Because you already verified your identity when you got your Premium account, you won’t need to verify your identity again on VA.gov.
+You already verified your identity when you got your Premium account.
+So you won’t need to verify your identity again on VA.gov.
 You can sign in now to start doing common tasks, like checking your claim status or sending a secure message to your health care team.